Rifai2a2/Rifai2a2/README.md

-# Hello Everyone 👋
+# Hello everyone 👋

 My name is **Muhammad Rifai Sipayung**.
-- 👩‍🎓 I’m currently studying in University of Pembangunan Pancabudi , majoring Information Technology
+- 👩‍🎓 I am currently studying at Universitas Pembangunan Pancabudi majoring in Information Technology.
-- 📝 I’m currently learning Android Mobile Application
+- 📝 I am currently studying Data Analyst at DataCamp
-- 💬 Interested to Android Mobile Application
+- 💬 Interested in Data Analysts
-- ⚡ Fun fact: I'm an Introvert but I can adapt quickly
+- Fun facts: I am an Introvert but I can adapt quickly.

-I am an Information Technology student at Pembangunan Panca Budi University in Medan and currently participating in the MSIB Bangkit Academy Batch 2 2023 program.
+I am a student majoring in Informatics Engineering at Universitas Pembangunan Panca Budi Medan and currently participating in the DataCamp 2024 Scholarship with GDSC Mercu Buana.

 ### Github Statistic
 <p align="left">